madSimonJ/madsimonj.github.io/blog/2019113/hackingcsharp_arrayadjust.md

 			</code>
 		</pre>

-			<p>Watch this space for more articles in this series in which I'll be demonstrating other novel ways to malform C# to accomplish what you want in an easier (i.e. lazier) way.
-Part two will look at a method to make functions like the Adjust even more compact.</p>
+			<p>We can take this a step further though, to make this even easier to read and work with.
+In  <a href="">Part Two</a> of this series, I'll look at creating fluent interfaces to slightly complicated functions like this.</p>